Wine-NSPA – io_uring I/O Architecture

 liburing.so.2 (system package).
 Available as liburing in Arch Linux [extra].
 Detected at configure time via AC_CHECK_LIB(uring, io_uring_queue_init).

-Pool allocator (TLS, 32 ops) COMMITTED RT-safe, zero malloc in submit path
+Pool allocator (TLS, 32 ops) Shipped RT-safe, zero malloc in submit path

-ntsync uring_fd extension COMMITTED (kernel patch) Enables CQE wakeup in ntsync waits
+ntsync uring_fd extension Shipped (kernel patch) Wakes ntsync waits on CQE

 Next Actions